 Furthermore, certain bacteria and fungi thrive in damp environments like muddy water.
 Semi-permanent mud in a low-lying area provides ample opportunity for your livestock to catch an infection.

 Deep mud can also be difficult to get rid of, especially in areas that are susceptible to repeated flooding.
-Preventing mud from developing in the first place is the most important step in mud management on your farm.
+Preventing mud from developing in the first place is the most important step in mud management on horse farms.